Quentry – Secure Cloud Image Storage

 Brainlab is committed to complying with applicable rules and regulations of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), as amended by the Health Information Technology for Economic and Clinical Health Act (HITECH) through the implementation of stringent privacy and security policies and procedures.

 Brainlab has defined the following roles and responsibilities and has measures in place to meet or exceed HIPAA compliance:

-- Brainlab employs a HIPAA/Chief Privacy Officer who is responsible for compliance with HIPAA/HITECH rules as well as Federal, and State laws relevant to privacy and compliance.
+- Brainlab employs a HIPAA/Security & Data Privacy Officer who is responsible for compliance with HIPAA/HITECH rules as well as Federal, and State laws relevant to privacy and compliance.

 - Brainlab also has dedicated HIPAA responsible personnel for individual products.
 It is their responsibility to coordinate compliance with the HIPAA Security Rule, to fully understand how it applies to their product, to oversee the enforcement of patient privacy rights for the complete product lifecycle, and to receive and respond to complaints of alleged non-compliance with HIPAA.

 - Brainlab trains all employees on HIPAA and Data Privacy Protection as well as dictates guidelines for handling personal data as per HIPAA.